patryck100/Cloud_Management_PlatForm/README.md

-# Cloud_Managment_PlatForm
+# Cloud_Management_PlatForm

-•	“Cloud_Managment_Platform” is a JAVA project developed on Eclipse IDE, which the main goal is to simulate a Management of a Cloud Environment.
+•	“Cloud_Management_Platform” is a JAVA project developed on Eclipse IDE, which the main goal is to simulate a Management of a Cloud Environment.
 •	This Distributed System project makes use of Protocol Buffers and GRpc to allow communication between Servers, Services and Clients.
 •	The services are named, registered and discovered using Java implementation of multi-cast DNS (JMDNS)
 •	The services are: